reusabledata/reusabledata/docs/criteria.md

 ## <span id="criteria-A">A) License is public, discoverable, and standard</span>

-**Rationale:** All data sources should publicly state their terms of use in an easy-to-find and non-ambiguous manner.
+**Rationale:** All data sources should publicly state their terms of use in an easy-to-find and unambiguous manner.

 - <span id="criteria-A.1">**A.1**) Does the resource have a *single* license?</span>
     - Does the resource’s data area itself (if applicable) have any license information?